Skip to content

 Quick answer

-Voicemod is one of the most popular real-time voice changers for Windows, used by millions of gamers and streamers on Discord, Zoom, and VRChat.
-But you’ve probably seen warnings online calling it a virus or spyware.
+Voicemod is one of the most popular real-time voice changers for Windows, used by millions on Discord, Zoom, and VRChat.
+But online discussions about whether Voicemod is safe are full of virus warnings and spyware claims, so we installed Voicemod V3 on a Windows 11 PC and dug through its privacy policy to find out.

-• The official Voicemod download from voicemod.net is safe, but cracked versions from third-party sites frequently contain malware.
+• The official Voicemod download from voicemod.net is safe, but cracked versions from third-party sites frequently contain malware

-• Voicemod collects your email, username, and anonymized usage data, but is GDPR-compliant and does not sell personal data.
+• Voicemod collects your email, username, and anonymized usage data but is GDPR-compliant and does not sell personal data

-• The free tier rotates about 10 voice effects and includes the soundboard, which covers most casual Discord and gaming use cases.
+• The free tier rotates about 10 voice effects and includes the soundboard, which covers most casual Discord and gaming use

 #Is Voicemod Actually a Virus?